jd-sanders/PartisanshipRegressions/README.md

 ## Content

+Warning: This is a work in progress, with unfinished code.

 The dataset, “uspublicopinion.csv,” contains a subset of variables from the American National Election Survey 2016 Pilot Study.
 The pilot study conducted a nationally representative survey between January 22 and January 28, 2016.